A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Results

 For a dissimilar-mass merger, the highest temperature along the rotational axis, \zTmax, is found at the tenuous outer edge of the hot envelope.
 It is slightly higher than the maximum temperature found in the equatorial plane.
 With increasing \qrho, however, the difference increases noticeably due to the two off-center hot spots found along the rotational axis in similar-mass mergers.
 Fitting \zTmax, we find $k\zTmax/(G\Ma m_{\rm p}/\Ra) = 0.24\pm0.03$, though this does not capture the upturn for similar masses well.

 All remnants with $q_\rho\gtrsim0.8$ have convectively unstable cores along the equatorial plane.
-Artificially mixing these cores to make them isentropic decreases their maximum temperatures by 10 -- 50\% (not shown in Fig.~\ref{fig:restoftrends}, but see Fig.~\ref{fig:willitexplode1}).
+Artificially mixing these cores to make them isentropic decreases their maximum temperatures by 10 -- 50\% (not shown in Fig.~\ref{fig:restoftrends}, but see the left panel of Fig.~\ref{fig:willitexplode}).
 All remnants are stable against convection along the rotational axis.

-\paragraph{The density at the point of maximum temperature.} For dissimilar-mass mergers, the density at the hottest equatorial point, \rhoTmax, depends mostly on the donor (see Fig.~\ref{fig:restoftrends} f).).
+\paragraph{The density at the point of maximum temperature.} For dissimilar-mass mergers, the density at the hottest equatorial point, \rhoTmax, depends mostly on the donor (see Fig.~\ref{fig:restoftrends}f).
 For $\qrho\lesssim0.5$, we find \eqbegin \frac{\rho(T_\mathrm{max})}{\rhocd} = 0.34 \qquad(\pm0.02). \eqend This proportionality again suggests that, at least for dissimilar-mass mergers, the donor mixes with the accretor up to a fraction of the central density of the donor, as alluded to earlier.

 At $\qrho\gtrsim0.6$, the dependence becomes less obvious, with \rhoTmax\ varying from $\sim\!25$ -- 90\% of \rhocd.
 Since for these density ratios, the donor material starts to penetrate the central core of the accretor -- and the accretor starts to disrupt as well -- the simple picture of the donor mixing up to a fraction of its own central density may be breaking down.
 Furthermore, part of the spread in density reflects that for high \qrho\ the equatorial temperature profiles become nearly flat (see Fig.~\ref{fig:constacc}, left column), thus increasing the sensitivity to noise in the determination of the location (but not the value) of maximum temperature.
 This also affects our results for the enclosed mass, \MencTmax, below.